billysimmons/filmtv-data-tool/README.md

 -   API Integration: Utilises the OMDB API to fetch detailed information about movies and TV shows (https://www.omdbapi.com/)
 -   Interactive Console: Offers a user-friendly interface for inputting titles and selecting media types.
 -   Data Retrieval: Retrieves comprehensive data, including title, year, actors, plot, ratings, and more for each selected item.
--   CSV Generation: Generates CSV files containing organized data for analytical and archival purposes.
+-   CSV Generation: Generates CSV files containing organised data for analytical and archival purposes.

 Getting Started